Setup Tool Environment (Linux)

 sudo apt update

-Add new udev rule and add your user account to plugdev group:
+Also, add new udev rule and add your user account to plugdev group if you plan to use adb to connect to the board:

 sudo udevadm control --reload-rules